k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 <web>

-# Building Web Apps in Web Studio
+# Building Web Applications in Web Studio

 ## Introduction

-In today's fast-paced development landscape, having an all-in-one platform for implementing and deploying applications is crucial. **Web Studio IDE** is designed as a one-stop shop, allowing you to seamlessly develop and deploy solutions in an **end-to-end manner** – from building and populating an LU to easily creating related APIs and web applications that consume them. **Web Studio** integrates multiple technologies to accomplish these tasks, offering built-in support for various languages such as Java, JavaScript, HTML, and CSS, along with intelligent code completion and error notifications.
+In today's fast-paced development environment, having an all-in-one platform for implementing and deploying applications is crucial. **Web Studio IDE** is designed as a one-stop shop, allowing you to seamlessly develop and deploy solutions in an **end-to-end manner** – from building and populating an LU to easily creating related APIs and web applications that consume them. **Web Studio** integrates multiple technologies to accomplish these tasks, offering built-in support for various languages such as Java, JavaScript, HTML, and CSS, along with intelligent code completion and error notifications.

-This above-mentioned initiative allows you to develop web applications within Web Studio as part of the Fabric solution, catering to various users such as CRM representatives, internal teams, or clients.
+This above-mentioned initiative allows to develop web applications within Web Studio as part of the Fabric solution, catering to various users such as CRM representatives, internal teams, or clients.

 One of the key advantages of Web Studio is its **live update** capability, which also applies when developing a React app that typically requires a build step for any changes.
 Using Web Studio, developers can instantly see changes, as they make modifications, which significantly streamlines the development process.

-In this article, we will walk through the steps of building a web app inside Web Studio, illustrating the process with examples and showcasing its powerful features.
+In this article, we will walk through the steps of building a web application inside Web Studio, illustrating the process with examples and showcasing its powerful features.